Foreign Exchange – A World of Opportunity –

 New Zealand Dollar (NZD)

-The Average Daily Volume was taken on September 6, 2016, and reflects the volume as reported on the “thinkorswim” platform from TDAmeritrade, which is the broker I use.
+The Average Daily Volume was taken on a representative day, and reflects the volume as reported on the “thinkorswim” platform from TDAmeritrade, which is the broker I use.
 Your broker may have different numbers depending on their liquidity provider.
 The numbers you use, though, will give you enough consistent data to be able to do your analysis.
 The volume numbers will change as world events dictate, and it’s worthwhile to monitor these numbers to identify shifts in the international marketplace.